janka/artisanBashCompletion/README.md

 This adds bash completion for Laravel 4s artisan CLI.

-- Put "listForBash.php" in app/commands/ and register it in app/start/artisan.php with `Artisan::add(new listForBash);`
+- Put "listForBash.php" in app/Console/Commands/ and register it in app/Console/Commands/Kernel.php under $commands as  `'App\Console\Commands\listForBash',`

 - Make artisan executable with `chmod +x artisan`